connectrpc/connect-query-es/README.md

 ### Usage

 Connect-React-Query will immediately feel familiar to you if you've used TanStack Query.
-It povides a similar API, but instead takes a definition for your endpoint and returns a typesafe API for that endpoint.
+It provides a similar API, but instead takes a definition for your endpoint and returns a typesafe API for that endpoint.

 ```ts
 import { useQuery } from '@connectrpc/connect-react-query';